 Understanding AppLocker Default Rules

-This topic describes the set of rules that can be used to ensure that required Windows system files are allowed to run when the policy is applied.
+This topic for IT professional describes the set of rules that can be used to ensure that required Windows system files are allowed to run when the policy is applied.

 AppLocker includes default rules for each rule collection.
 These rules are intended to help ensure that the files that are required for Windows to operate properly are allowed in an AppLocker rule collection.